 reviewpossibly20225 citations

-Historical review of child psychoanalytic training, centred on Anna Freud.
-Useful for placing Freud in the wider story of educational psychology.
+This is a historical review of child psychoanalytic training, centred on Anna Freud.
+It helps place Freud in the wider story of educational psychology.

 References